MINT (Mentha)

 Bees’ favourite.

-Mint flowers have the reputation of being irresistable to bees, & our two longtime resident mints, Apple Mint and Black Peppermint, have been bringing them in for years.
+Mint flowers are irresistable to bees.
+Our two longtime resident mints, Apple Mint & Black Peppermint, have been bringing them in for years.

 We tried growing Calamint, a native wild mint from the UK, in open ground one year.
 It has ACID GREEN leaves & PALE BLUE flowers dotted singly along its stems.
-Winter weather finished it off.
-We have had success, however, with growing mints in containers.
-All plant growth above ground level dies back in winter, regrowing again in spring.
+Sadly, winter weather finished it off.
+We have had success, however, with growing other mints in containers.

 Furry, triangular little Mint Moths (above) appeared soon after our mints were planted out, & are now part of the life of the garden.